 DraftKings Sports Offered

 A better question might be “Which sports doesn’t DraftKings offer?”
 You can enter contests in many of the standard DFS sports you would expect: NFL, Major League Baseball, NBA and NHL.
-There are also contests available for the PGA, professional soccer, NASCAR, mixed martial arts.
+There are also contests available for the PGA, professional soccer, NASCAR, mixed martial arts and CFL.
 No cricket…yet.
 You can bet that if there is interest for it, that DraftKings will eventually offer support for the sport.

 DraftKings also recently begun offering eSports contests and using their leverage to offer some of the largest guaranteed contests for eSports such as League of Legends.
 DraftKings, along with FanDuel, has stopped offering contests for college sports.